Beat-YT/FNFestival-Events/README.md

 ## SECTION

-The section track must starts with the text event `SECTION`
+The section track must starts with the text event (track name type) `SECTION`

 The section is an optional track that contains events identifying the [structure of the song](https://www.masterclass.com/articles/songwriting-101-learn-common-song-structures).
 The game currently uses some of these to direct where the camera will focus during the performance, to change the colour of the stage, and to trigger different visual effects (bubbles, fire, sparks, etc).